kubernetes-sigs/cluster-api/docs/book/src/developer/core/logging.md

   the action log and the corresponding error log; While logging before the action, log verbs should use the -ing form.
 - Ideally log messages should surface a different level of detail according to the target log level (see [log levels](#log-levels) for more details).
-- If Kubernetes resource name is used in log messages, it should be used as is, For example `Reconciling DockerMachineTemplate`
+- If Kubernetes resource name is used in log messages, it MUST be used as is, For example `Reconciling DockerMachineTemplate`
+- If an API field name is used in log messages, the entire path MUST be used and field names MUST capitalized like in the API (not as in the golang type).
+For example `Waiting for spec.providerID to be set`
+- If a log message is about a controlled or a referenced object, e.g. Machine controller performing an action on MachineSet, the message MUST contain the Kind of the controlled/referenced object and its name, for example `Created MachineSet foo-bar`
+  - If the controlled/referenced object is in another namespace, use namespace/name instead of name
+  - The controlled/referenced object MUST also be added as a key value pair (see guidelines above)

 ## Log Levels